mikaeld66/kelda/README.rst

 ------------

 This Bash script is a convenience wrapper around the main Perl script.
 It is ment for cron jobs or manual administration thee routine tasks.
 The script has routines for initializing the system and calling the main script with default values for all normal procedures.
+If no `test` or `prod` configuration found in root configuration, directory, all sub directories will be searched instead, and *repo.pl* run once for each which contains valid configuration.

 Commands
 ''''''''